-Directors are integral to the success of any film project.
-As a director you'll contribute to all the creative elements of a production and will be responsible for shaping them into a cohesive film.
+Directors are integral to the success of any film project, and in your role as director, you'll contribute to all the creative elements of a production and shape them into a cohesive film.

-In order to do this you'll need a strong creative vision and the ability to communicate your ideas to a variety of people throughout the production process.
+To do this, you'll need a strong creative vision and the ability to communicate your ideas to a variety of people throughout the production process.
 This will include your production team, crew, actors and those responsible for financing the film.

 As a film director, you'll need to: